milky0624/SU2_Sequential_Analysis_Code/README.md

 The setup file(.cfg), SU2_CFD.exe, Mesh File, SU2_Analysis_case.py must all exist in one boulder and run SU2_Analysis_case.py to perform the final analysis sequentially.
 Create and save all the setup files you want to interpret, and set the file name to 'Case_i'.
 For i, please enter numbers from 1 in order.
 This analysis is sequentially performed, and the final analysis results are additionally stored in the format 'Case_i.txt'.
+Please run SU2_Analysis_Case.py in CMD to perform analysis.
+We will ask you a few questions to carry out this interperetation, so please enter your answers in the requirements.